artificialstarlight/Magic-Squares/README.md

 # Magic-Squares
 A python 3 program to generate magic squares with square numbers in them.

-This program finds 3x3 magic squares with perfect square numbers in them, in hopes of finding the elusive 3x3 magic square of perfect squares.
+This program finds 3x3 magic squares with at least 6 perfect square numbers in them, in hopes of finding the elusive 3x3 magic square of perfect squares.

 # The algorithm: